mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 To complete this tutorial, it is helpful to have a basic level of understanding of HTML, CSS, and JavaScript.
 The tutorial provides instructions on creating the manifest file and initiating the service worker.
 The tutorial will cover checking for internet access, defining both an online and offline experience.

-You will be installing node.js, MAMP, or another local server to create a local secure connection.
 While a secure connection is a requirement, there are no software requirements for creating a PWA other than any text editor to code the PWA and a browser to view it.

 You can try the [live period tracker](https://mdn.github.io/pwa-examples/intro/) and view the [period tracker source code](https://github.com/mdn/pwa-examples/tree/master/intro) on GitHub.